gyzcode/inference-tutorials-generic/car_detection_tutorial/step_1/Readme.md

 ## Run

 1. Now, it is time to run the application.
 We will run it using each type of input (image file, video file, camera) so you will know what to expect.
-We have included commands that will have the application load images or videos that come with the OpenVINO toolkit and this tutorial, but you can also use your own images.
+We have included commands that will have the application load images or videos that come with the OpenVINO™ toolkit and this tutorial, but you can also use your own images.
 If the application cannot find the specified input image file or if a USB camera cannot be found, it will print an error message and return to the command prompt.
 If that happens, check the path to the image or video file, to make sure it is correct and try again.

 2. First, let us use the application to view a single image file.
 We do this by using a "-i" parameter followed by the name of an image file.
+In a terminal, run:

 ```bash
 ./intel64/Release/car_detection_tutorial -i ../../data/car_1.bmp